tylerharter/cs301-projects/spring19/p6/README.md

 Your output should be in the form of a Python list containing the country names.
-The tests don't care about the order, but there should should be no duplicates.
+The tests don't care about the order, but there should should be no duplicate entries in the lists.
 Also, some country names are missing in the dataset (real-life data is often messy, unfortunately!).
 Missing values are represented as `None`, but you should make sure `None` does not appear in your answer list.

 Now is a good time to run the tests with `python test.py`.
 If you did Q1 correctly, it should look like this: